dev-d-e/aht/README.md

 * "head" element is a collection of metadata for the document.There is only one "head" element in conforming documents.

-* "body" element is grid layout.
+* "body" element is grid/coordinates layout.
 There is only one "body" element in conforming documents.

 set "column" attribute and "row" attribute with number or points or segments, child elements can be located in body.

-* "area" element is grid layout. it has "class","id","width","height","column","row"... attributes.
+* "area" element is grid/coordinates layout. it has "class","id","width","height","column","row"... attributes.

 "class" attribute value has a set of space-separated tokens representing the various classes that the element belongs to.